On two-dimensional steady compactly supported Euler flows with constant vorticity: Introduction and main results

-\item [($ii$)] If we take $D_0=B_{\lambda}=\emptyset$ and assume $\psi_2>0$ in problem (\ref{e1.3}), a classical result by Serrin \cite{Serrin} shows that $\Omega$ must be a disk and $\psi_2$ is radially symmetric.
-In our case, $D_0=B_{\lambda}\neq\emptyset$, however, involves two free boundaries rather than one.
-Therefore, it is natural to impose an additional condition on $\partial\Omega$ in order to establish a rigid result as in (3) of Theorem \ref{thm1.2}.
-Moreover, we prove such a rigidity without assuming the positivity of solutions. \end{itemize} \end{remark} Similarly, we can also establish the stability of the two-phase overdetermined problem (\ref{e1.3}).
-To this end, let us consider the following perturbed problem of (\ref{e1.3}):
+(ii).
+If \(D_0 = B_\lambda = \emptyset\) and \(\psi_2 > 0\), Serrin's classical result \cite{Serrin} implies that \(\Omega\) must be a disk and \(\psi_2\) is radially symmetric.
+In our setting, however, \(D_0 = B_\lambda \neq \emptyset\) and two free boundaries are present.
+It is therefore natural to impose an additional condition on \(\partial \Omega\) to obtain rigidity as in (3).
+Notably, this rigidity holds without assuming positivity of the solutions. \end{remark}